javers/javers.github.io/documentation/repository-examples/index.md

 ```

 **What's important** <br/>
-In JaVers, snapshot is an objects state recorded during `commit()` call.
+In JaVers, a snapshot is the state of an object recorded during a `commit()` call.
-Technically, it's a map from property name to property value.
+Technically, it's a map from a property name to property value.

-Under the hood, JaVers reuses snapshots, and creates a new one only when given object is changed.
+Under the hood, JaVers reuses snapshots and creates a new one only when the given object is changed.
-It allows you to save significant amount of repository space.
+It allows you to save a significant amount of repository space.

-JaVers reads snapshots in the reversed chronological order.
+JaVers reads snapshots in reversed chronological order.
-So if you set the limit to 10, Javers returns the list of 10 latest
+So if you set the limit to 10, Javers returns a list of the 10 latest
 snapshots.

 `BasicCommitExample#shouldListStateHistory()`: